 Nano, the smallest car in the world is a cult product.
-From the time Ratan Tata announced the Rs 1 Lakh car enough ink has been spent on the product, right from speculating if it was possible to deliver a car at that cost to its actual launch in Delhi to its infamous exit from West Bengal to it actually hitting the road.
+From the time Ratan Tata announced the Rs 1 Lakh car enough ink has been spent on the product.
+Right from speculating if it was possible to deliver a car at that cost.
+To its actual launch in Delhi.
+To its infamous exit from West Bengal to it actually hitting the road.
 It has become the favorite case study for Innovation ecosystem, almost replacing iPod.
-Given all that we have already read about Nano, writing a book on Nano can be challenging, as there is not much left that has not been written already.
+Given all that we have already read about Nano, writing a book on Nano can be challenging.
+As there is not much left that has not been written already.
 Recently read Nanovation: How a Little Car Can Teach the World to Think Big and Act Bold

-All in all it makes an interesting reading.
+All in all, Nanovation makes an interesting reading.